1,980 (all seated)

 There is no railway station in Methil itself.
 The nearest is in Kirkcaldy which is around eight miles away.
 John Thompson adds; ‘On Saturdays’ there is an excellent X26 bus service from Kirkcaldy to nearby Leven leaving Kirckaldy about every 30 minutes and goes to Leven Bus station which is about 10 minutes walk from Bayview, on the other side of the old Methil Power Station.
 After the game there was a 17:15 X26 leaving from Leven bus station which was made no problem allowing me good time back at Kirkcaldy , that X26 actually goes back to Glasgow via Dunfermline’.

-Thorsten Mankel adds; 'If you want to go back to or from Kirkcaldy (the nearest train station), the best way is the Number 7 bus (Dunfermline to Leven).
-It leaves Kirkcaldy bus station (stance 1) every 30 minutes, passes the train station and stops on the street in front of Bayview, journey time around 35 minutes.
-This is possible even on a midweek game with the bus leaving on the street in front of Bayview at 9.42 or 10.42 pm back to Kirkcaldy/Dunfermline.
+Thorsten Mankel adds; ‘If you want to go back to or from Kirkcaldy (the nearest train station), the best way is the Number 7 bus (Dunfermline to Leven).
+It leaves Kirkcaldy bus station (Stance 1) every 30 minutes, passes the train station and stops in South Street at the junction of Harbour View, which is only a short walk from the Bayview Stadium.The bus journey time is 35 minutes.
+This is possible even on a midweek game with the bus leaving on the street in front of Bayview at 9.42 or 10.42 pm back to Kirkcaldy/Dunfermline’.
 For further information visit the Stagecoach website.

 Senior Citizens (aged 60 and over): £10

 Family Ticket: 1 Adult + 1 Child £16, 2 Adults + 2 Children £18.